May 7, 2023

 Best part?
 You can view, download and manage all those generated PDFs right from your Submissions page.
 Revisions are tracked too.

 Talk about a time-saving superpower!
 One smooth process replaces massive redundancy.
 Master Forms are definitely the smart way to work smarter.
-For more details, navigate to our user guide - Master Form.
+For more details, navigate to Master Form.

 February 12, 2018